Smartpero/ML_Projects/README.md

 C. Classification/Regression Model Implementation Performed classification and regression models on two different datasets (Links in the notebook) using Linear Regression, Random Forest, SVM, XGBoost, Linear Discriminant Analysis & Logisitic Regression

+Also perfromed a non-linear modelling and hyperparamter tuning on same datasets using Xgboost, Decision Tree, Catboost and Random Forest.